scottfr/SystemsBook/Mathematics of Modeling 2/Mathematics of Modeling 2.md

 \end{aligned}
 $$

 This model uses a single parameter ($\alpha$) to control the infection rate. $alpha$ is a non-zero positive value; the smaller $\alpha$ is, the slower the infection will progress and vice versa.
 This notation illustrates one of the clumsier aspects of implementing stock and flow models using differential equations.
-The flow values between two stocks have to be repeated twice once for each of the two connected state variable's derivatives.
+The flow values between two stocks have to be repeated twice; once for each of the two connected state variables' derivatives.

 # Model